Pocket money, working hours and contract for au pairs in the Netherlands

 If the au pair will be driving in the Netherlands it should be checked if the driving licence is valid there.

-If your au pair comes from outside the EU they are only allowed to drive for half a year in the Netherlands with their foreign driving licence.
+If your au pair comes from outside the EU they are only allowed to drive for the first 185 days of their stay in the Netherlands with their foreign driving licence.
 After this time, they will need either to exchange their driving licence or to obtain a Dutch driving licence.
 For this, they need to take a written and practical exam.
 The written exam can be taken in English.
 Of course there are costs associated with the exams, which vary per driving school.
 We advise host families to pay for the costs of the Dutch driving licence of their au pair.

 More information on this topic: